Go2Engle/EtsyTrackr/README.md

 6. The app will now open and remember your choice for future launches

 Note: This warning only appears the first time you run the app.
 Future launches can be done normally by clicking the app icon.

-### Portable Version
-If you prefer not to use the installer, you can also download the portable version:
-1. Download `EtsyTrackr.exe` from the [Releases](https://github.com/Go2Engle/EtsyTrackr/releases) page
-2. Run the executable from any location
-3. Note: The portable version will still check for updates but won't install them automatically

 ## Getting Started